 Existing competitors, that already have products on the market, have a competitive advantage in terms of brand recognition and market exposure.
 In addition, the aforementioned companies have extensive marketing and development budgets that could overpower an early stage company like ours.

 We believe that Stryker Instruments has the dominant market share position.
-Cardinal Health, Inc., though having FDA concurrence has only recently started advertising its product.
 We also believe competing products are used in select procedures and often in some, but not all, surgical procedures.

 Current Competition, Technology, and Costs

 Single Use Canisters